sasavincic/sasavincic/README.md

 ### Experience
-1. Backend Development in JakartaEE (Quarkus) for MSG Life
+▫️ Backend Development in JakartaEE (Quarkus) for MSG Life\
-2. Flutter App Development for MSG Life
+▫️ Flutter App Development for MSG Life\
-3. ReactJS / VueJS website development as a freelancer
+▫️ ReactJS / VueJS website development as a freelancer

 <!--
 **sasavincic/sasavincic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.